-Vancouver, BC, September 19th, 2024 - A resolution by the District of Saanich Council calling for provincial hearing health care funding was passed today at the UBCM meeting in downtown Vancouver.
-Led by Karen Harper and Dr. Teale Bondaroff, Councillors from the District of Saanich, the resolution will shine a spotlight on the urgent need for hearing health care funding in our province.
-This resolution supports the ongoing work of the Help BC Hear Better Group, who are advocating for a provincial Hearing Health Program that includes the funding of hearing aids, particularly for the vulnerable populations of children and seniors.
+Vancouver, BC, September 11th, 2024 - A resolution by the District of Saanich Council at the upcoming UBCM meeting will shine a spotlight on the urgent need for hearing health care funding in our province.
+This resolution supports the work of the Help BC Hear Better Group, who are advocating for the creation of a formal provincial Hearing Health Program that includes the funding of hearing aids, particularly for the vulnerable populations of children and seniors.